Cell divisions imprint long lasting elastic strain fields in epithelial tissues: Discussion

 \section{Discussion}

 In this work, we devised a full spatio-temporal analysis of tissue strain induced by two types of force dipole fields: linear laser ablations and cell divisions.
-In this way, we have shown that the developing \textit{Drosophila} wing epithelium behaves as a two-dimensional elastic solid with viscous dissipation.
+In this way, we have shown that the developing \textit{Drosophila} wing epithelium can be described as a two-dimensional elastic solid with viscous dissipation.
 We also measured its two-dimensional Poisson ratio, which we find to be negative, consistent with the values reported in the literature \cite{Dye2021,Piscitello2022}.
+Our analysis was based on laser ablation of the wing tissue during pupal development, at which time the wing consists of two apposed epithelial layers.
+Although the experimental observations are consistent with a model of the wing apical surface as a linear elastic sheet, in the future it might be interesting to probe the three-dimensional structure response of the tissue with deeper ablations and in wings where the two epithelial layers have been separated \cite{Sun2021}.

 We characterized the dynamics of mechanical forces generated by a dividing cell throughout the cell division process.
-We found that strain fields imprinted by a cell division are slowly erased on the timescale of $\tau_\alpha= 3.5\pm 0.7 ~\rm{hr}$, which can be understood as a fluidization timescale of the \textit{Drosophila} wing tissue.
-Furthermore, our analysis shows that there is no cell growth during a division and stresses induced by the cell division correspond to those of a pure shear force dipole.
+We found that the strain fields imprinted by a cell division are slowly erased on the timescale of $\tau_\alpha= 3.5\pm 0.7 ~\rm{hr}$, which can be understood as a fluidization timescale of the \textit{Drosophila} wing tissue.
+Furthermore, our analysis shows that there is no cell growth during a division, and stresses induced by the cell division correspond to those of a pure shear force dipole.
 Finally, we found that Hertwig's rule applies in the \textit{D. melanogaster} wing disc \cite{Gibson2011, Mao2013}.